mmisw/mmiorr-docs/docs/install/index.md

     Please check with your sysadmin.

-### Apache HTTPD proxy configuration
+**Apache HTTPD proxy configuration**

-Just as a suggestion (please check with your sysadmin), the following is a possible Apache proxy configuration to expose the ORR itself and the SPARQL endpoint through the `/ont` and `/sparql` context paths under your main HTTP server:
+Just as a suggestion (please check with your sysadmin), the following is a possible Apache proxy configuration to externally expose the ORR itself and the SPARQL endpoint through the `/ont` and `/sparql` context paths under your main HTTP server:

     ProxyPass        /ont http://localhost:9090/ont